 Do you think you need to be able to play fast to start playing guitar solos?

-While you can take the study of improvisation up to any length, and there are a lot of things you could learn if you want to master the art of improvisation, in order to start improvising on your guitar – and actually sound good after some practice – you only need to take the following steps which should not be out of your reach.
+While you can take the study of improvisation on guitar up to any length, and there are a lot of things you could learn if you want to master the art of guitar improvisation, in order to start improvising on your guitar – and actually sound good after some practice – you only need to take the following steps which should not be out of your reach.

 2. Learn the major and minor pentatonic scale in one position